PLA Organization

 As of 1998, Army troops totalled 1.87 million, of which the infantry troops were about 900,000, the armored troops were around 150,000 persons, the artillery troops were about 120,000, the air defense force was approximately 100,000 persons, the garrison troops were some 360,000, and the professional troops were about 240,000 persons.
 The key points of the PLA's force disposition had been re-diverted to the southeast area of Chinese mainland since the signature of the "PRC-Russia Bilateral Force Reduction Agreement."

-China's ground forces are divided among approximately 20 group armies, more than 40 maneuver divisions, and some 40 maneuver brigades.
-More than a dozen of these divisions and several of these brigades are designated "rapid reaction" units.
+China's ground forces were divided among approximately 20 group armies, more than 40 maneuver divisions, and some 40 maneuver brigades.
+More than a dozen of these divisions and several of these brigades were designated "rapid reaction" units.
 China completed a 500,000-man force reduction in 2000 in an effort to streamline the force further and free up funding for modernization.
 This reduction was achieved primarily through the deactivation of several group army headquarters; the transfer of personnel to the People's Armed Police; and the downsizing of approximately 30 combat divisions to brigades [drawing down from the approximately 75 army maneuver divisions of the 1990s].
 Recent improvements also have focused on increasing the capability of reserve and militia units.

 The PLA ground forces consisted of conventionally armed main and regional units and by the late 1980s made up over 70 percent of the PLA.
 It provided a good conventional defense but had only limited offensive potential and was poorly equipped for nuclear, biological, or chemical warfare.